Huegoxaga/notes/math/calculus.md

   2. _f_ is differentiable on the open interval (_a, b_).
 - If _f'(x)=0_ for all _x_ in an interval (_a, b_), then _f_ is constant on (_a, b_).
   - If _f'(x)-g'(x)_ for all _x_ in an interval (_a, b_), then _f - g_ is constant on (_a, b_); that is, _f(x)=g(x)+c_ where _c_ is a constant.
+- Clairaut's Theorem - For higher mixed partial derivatives, the order in which the variables are differentiated does not mateer, as long as each variable is differentiated the same number of times it appears in the higher miexed partial derivateive
+  - i.e. $$f_{xy}=f_{yx}$$
 - If _F_ is an antiderivative of _f_ on an interval _I_, then the most general antiderivative of _f_ on _I_ is _F(x) + C_ where _C_ is an arbitrary constant.